Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Company C has recently launched an online commerce site for bicycles on AWS.
-They have a "Product" DynamoDB table that stores details for each bicycle, such as, manufacturer, color, price, quantity and size to display in the online store.
+They have a 'Product' DynamoDB table that stores details for each bicycle, such as, manufacturer, color, price, quantity and size to display in the online store.
 Due to customer demand, they want to include an image for each bicycle along with the existing details.
-Which approach below provides the least impact to provisioned throughput on the "Product" table?
+Which approach below provides the least impact to provisioned throughput on the 'Product' table?

 - [ ] Serialize the image and store it in multiple DynamoDB tables.
-- [ ] Create an "Images" DynamoDB table to store the Image with a foreign key constraint to the 'Product" table.
+- [ ] Create an 'Images' DynamoDB table to store the Image with a foreign key constraint to the 'Product' table.
-- [ ] Add an image data type to the "Product" table to store the images in binary format.
+- [ ] Add an image data type to the 'Product' table to store the images in binary format.
-- [x] Store the images in Amazon S3 and add an S3 URL pointer to the "Product" table item for each image.
+- [x] Store the images in Amazon S3 and add an S3 URL pointer to the 'Product' table item for each image.

 **[⬆ Back to Top](#table-of-contents)**